-This Slow Cooker Chicken Stew is a Weight Watchers friendly, quick and easy slow cooker meal that's a breeze to throw together and is totally hands off!
+This Healthy Slow Cooker Chicken Stew is a Weight Watchers friendly, quick, and easy slow cooker meal that's a breeze to throw together and is totally hands-off!

 If you've been following along with me for a while you'll know how much I adore the slow cooker.
 An appliance that I can simply walk away from and it does my cooking for me - what's not to love about that?
 It's definitely my favorite small appliance!
 It's only 8 WW points.
 This crock pot chicken stew recipe is the best comfort food and perfect for chilly nights, but great any time of year!

 And if you love stew recipes, my Slow Cooker Whiskey Beef Stew is another delicious slow cooker stew recipe you'll definitely want to make.
 I created it after interviewing contestants at a Chuckwagon Beef Stew cook-off and gathering all their tips and advice for THE BEST old-fashioned beef stew ever!

-This chicken stew is not only easy to make, it's a healthy chicken stew that you will feel good about feeding your family (8 WW points on the blue plan).
-It's full of hearty vegetables like carrots, celery, potatoes, onions, and pantry staples like dried herbs, chicken stock and cream of chicken soup!
+This chicken stew is not only easy to make, it's a healthy chicken stew that you will feel good about feeding your family.
+It's full of hearty, healthy vegetables like carrots, celery, potatoes, and onions, and pantry staples like dried herbs, chicken stock, and cream of chicken soup!